mss-csec/advanced-subclub/README.md

 Just like the name of your subclub, it should be short, specific, memorable, and follow proper English grammar; however, we recommend that it be in sentence case.
 Think carefully --- _this title is permanent_ --- and write it down somewhere, as you'll need it for the next step.

-Next, take the lesson title that you came up with in the last step, and use it to name your folder by hyphenizing all punctuation and making everything lowercase.
+Next, take the lesson title that you came up with in the last step, and use it to create a _lesson id_, which is pretty important as we're going to use it for a lot of things.
+For now, however, our main purpose for creating the lesson id is to create a name for the lesson folder.

-This is similar to how you turned your subclub title into a category name, and in fact, the same rules and restrictions apply: no spaces, only the characters [-a-z0-9].
+Making a lesson id is similar to how you turned your subclub title into a category name: hyphenize all punctuation and make everything lowercase.
+As well, the same rules and restrictions apply: no spaces, only the characters [-a-z0-9].
 So if the title you thought of was:

 > A history of snooker

-, then the proper conversion would be:
+, then the proper lesson id would be:

 > a-history-of-snooker